 Clarity is best when dealing with commission, it’s a good idea to be upfront and ask questions.
 Defining how your agent charges and allocates monetary value to commission and fees is a good idea.
 Remember that your home is one of the most (and often for some people – thee most), important and valuable asset you will sell in your lifetime.
 Speak to your agent and understand their costs in order to ensure you are getting the best possible deal.

 What is the average real estate commission rate in SA?

-The below data looks at average commission rates across all of Australia, with SA having the lowest average in comparison to all other Australian states.
+The below data looks at average commission rates across all of Australia, with SA having the lowest average commission rate in comparison to all other Australian states.

 Regional areas with slower property markets, higher prices, and fewer real estate agents are often more likely to have higher real estate agent fees.
 While lower real estate fees are shown in city areas with lively property markets and a higher competition among real estate agents.
-In the case of SA’s capital Adelaide, the average commission rate in the capital is lower than Melbourne, Sydney and Brisbane, sitting at 1.93%, but is slightly higher than Sydney's.
+In the case of SA’s capital Adelaide, the average commission rate in the capital is lower than Melbourne and Brisbane, sitting at 1.93%, but is slightly higher than Sydney's.

 We recommend that while understanding averages in SA is great to help you make an informed decision, it’s not always a wise idea to make commissions the central deciding factor when choosing an agent.
 It’s a good idea to find a real estate agent who has more than just a good commission rate, you’ll want to find someone who’s confident, informed and an expert in their field.